Operate Validators

 [2024-06-04 15:41:33] INFO accounts: Imported accounts <YOUR_VALIDATOR_PUBKEYS>, view all of them by running `accounts list`

-Run your Validator
+Run Your Validator Client

 Run validator